cor5in/cor5in/README.md

 I have a keen interest in combining **cloud-native infrastructure with 5G communication to drive advancements**.

 My goal is to create a faster and more reliable 5G communication environment through innovative technology. <br>
-I enjoy generating new ideas and technologies through development and research, and applying them to improve people's daily lives and quality of life.<br> I place great importance on **communication and collaboration**, and I'm passionate about working with team members to develop innovative solutions.
+I enjoy generating new ideas and technologies through development and research, and applying them to improve people's daily lives and quality of life.<br><br>
+I place great importance on **communication and collaboration**, and I'm passionate about working with team members to develop innovative solutions.

 <br/>